Usurer/Sandbox-JS/RxJs/README.md

 But the resulting file is huge - 106 Kb.
 Looks like it's the "shotgun" import from RxJs that does it - WP just imports everything.
 Now let's import only one function: `import { of } from 'rxjs';`.
 Aaaand... nothing changes :( Could it be because of development mode?
 IDK.
 That's something to research, but now let's put it aside and deal with the entry points.

+#### Use index.html as an entry point

+To do this we need to install HtmlWebpackPlugin.
+Now we need the webpack config, since things are becoming complicated.